 The term khiyar refers to the option or right of the buyer & seller to rescind a contract of sale.

-There are five khiyars in a sale contract which are as follows:
+Other khiyars in a sale contract are as follows:

 1. Khiyar Shart